George Padmore: Pan-Africanist

 Padmore accepted Nkrumah's invitation to move to Ghana, but his time there as Nkrumah's advisor on African affairs was difficult.
-He was talking with friends about leaving Ghana to settle elsewhere when he returned to London for treatment of cirrhosis of the liver.
+Padmore was talking with friends about leaving Ghana to settle elsewhere when he returned to London for treatment of cirrhosis of the liver.

 Padmore died on 23 September 1959, aged 56, at University College Hospital in London.
 A few days later, responding to rumours that the activist had been poisoned, his companion Pizer typed out a detailed statement about his death.
 She said that his liver condition had worsened in the previous nine months, before he sought treatment from a longtime physician friend.
 Due to his failing liver, he suffered haemorrhages that resulted in his death.